ricco386/RPi.PIR/README.rst

 Zabbix support
 --------------

-In directory `zabbix_template` there is a Zabbix template that can be imported to Zabbix and monitor systemd process if it is running and how much memorry it consumes.
+In directory `zabbix_template` there is a Zabbix template that can be imported to Zabbix and monitor systemd process if it is running and how much memory it consumes.
 It also supports Zabbix trapper `rpi.pir-state` that can receive a sensor state changes.

 License